© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Leonard's churchyard is a scheduled monument protected by Historic England under reference 1021172.
 View the official record →

-The churchyard cross in St Leonard's churchyard is an ancient monument of medieval origin located in Worcestershire.
+St Leonard's churchyard cross in Worcestershire is a medieval monument of uncertain but likely early date, representative of the stone crosses that once commonly marked parish churchyards throughout England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021172.

 Churchyard cross in St Leonard's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021172.